migur0sa/ScannerScaleOPOSWrapper/README.md

 A lightweight C# program that interfaces with Zebra scanner and scale devices using the OPOS standard.
 This project exposes **live weight data** and **scanned barcode values** via **named pipes**, enabling seamless integration with external applications (e.g., Python, Node.js, etc.).

-It can work with other scales from other manufacturers, but it has only been tested with Zebra devices for now.
+It can work with other scanner/scales from other manufacturers, but it has only been tested with Zebra devices for now.

 ---